bharath12b5/mvn-linux/Building-Apache-HTTP-Server.md

 *    SLES 11.3 has `2.2.12`
 *    Ubuntu 16.04 has `2.4.18`

-The **Apache HTTP** web server can be built for Linux on z Systems running RHEL 7.1/6.6 or SLES 12/11 or Ubuntu 16.04 by following these instructions.
-Version 2.4.20 has been successfully built & tested this way.
+The instructions provided below specify the steps to build Apache Http Web Server version 2.4.23 on Linux on the IBM z Systems for RHEL 6.6/7.1 and SLES 11/12 and Ubuntu.

 **General Notes:**